 Spina bifida often requires surgical intervention in order to correct the improperly formed spinal cord and place the nerves and other delicate matter back inside the spinal column.
 Treatment does not end with surgery, though.
 Certain types of spina bifida cause lasting, irreparable nerve damage.
 In all cases of spina bifida, a multidisciplinary team composed of pediatric specialists, physicians, nurses, therapists, and caregivers will be of great benefit to the child and improve his or her chances at developing the necessary skills to be as independent as possible in daily life.

-At Ascent Children’s Health Services, we serve every child and family who comes to us with the respect and attention that they deserve.
+At Ascent’s treatment center, we serve every child and family who comes to us with the respect and attention that they deserve.
 We work hard to treat each child in a multidisciplinary, developmental, and therapeutic setting to promote his or her maximum level of development and readiness to enter the world.
-As a holistic treatment center, we work hard to pave the way for our children to maximize their potential for success in all endeavors they choose to pursue.
+As a holistic treatment center and mental health clinic, we work hard to pave the way for our children to maximize their potential for success in all endeavors they choose to pursue.
 Our philosophy is based upon the recognition that each family is a unique unit and each child who comes to us has amazing potential.
 We work hard to enhance the social, emotional, cognitive, and physical development of each person who comes to us for help while we promote independence and the hope for recovery.
 In this way, we are able to be sure that each child who comes to us for help receives the most effective and appropriate level of care.

 Treatment Approaches for Spina Bifida at Ascent Children’s Health Services